Brad D. Smith Foundation Hall and Erickson Alumni Center, Marshall University

 Backstory and Context

 The Marshall University Foundation was established in 1947 as a way for Marshall graduates to connect and provide support for their alma mater.
 For years offices and facilities for the foundation were housed in Old Main and the student center.
 In 1990 businessman Charlie O. Erickson gifted $325,000 to the Foundation to create a permanent headquarters.
-Using these funds, the Foundation purchased and converted the former Kincaid-Mann Mortuary on Fifth Avenue, at the present of the Harless Field.
-The headquarters, dubbed the Erickson Alumni Center, was dedicated on April 25, 1992 during Marshall’s Alumni Weekend.
+Using these funds, the Foundation purchased and converted the former Kincaid-Mann Mortuary on Fifth Avenue.
+The headquarters is known as Erickson Alumni Center and was dedicated on April 25, 1992.

 Charlie Oscar Erickson (1913-1993) was born in McDowell County, West Virginia, and grew up in the town of Man.
-He dropped out of high school and never attended college, but Erickson prospered by founding the very successful Durfee Cable Company, and invested in cable companies in several other states.
+He dropped out of high school and never attended college, but Erickson prospered by founding the Durfee Cable Company and invested in cable companies in several other states.
 Additionally, he was president of the COE, Inc. real estate company.
-Erickson served as a member of the Advisory Board of the Parkersburg Boys Club and the Board of Directors of the Wood County Cancer Society, the Parkersburg National Bank, the WV Cable TV Association, and was involved in various other institutions.
-After his retirement Erickson dedicated himself to philanthropy, in particular to higher education.
+Erickson served as a member of the Advisory Board of the Parkersburg Boys Club and the Board of Directors of the Wood County Cancer Society, the Parkersburg National Bank, and the WV Cable TV Association and was involved in various other institutions.
+After his retirement, Erickson dedicated himself to philanthropy, in particular to higher education.
 Through his non-profit Erickson Foundation, he contributed millions of dollars to build alumni centers at eleven schools in West Virginia, including Marshall, WVU, and Wheeling Jesuit.

 "I sit at these meetings next to people who went to Harvard, Yale, Oxford, Stanford and every once in a while after they have a couple glasses of wine they will cozy up to me and ask how I think my education from West Virginia stacks up.
 I smile and tell them what I have found out over the years is I learned everything you learned in school, but mine cost $150,000 less and our football team was better." – Brad D. Smith

 Brad D. Smith grew up in Kenova, West Virginia, and graduated from Marshall in 1986 with a degree in Business Administration.
-He entered the business world working for Pepsi, and gradually rose through the ranks at several companies.
-He eventually became CEO of global software business Intuit in 2008.
-Smith credits his Appalachian upbringing and education at Marshall for his success.
-He remains a devoted Marshall alum and has donated millions of dollars to the university and to initiatives for spurring economic growth in West Virginia.
+He entered the business world working for Pepsi and gradually rose through the ranks at several companies.
+He eventually became CEO of the global software business Intuit in 2008.
+Smith credits his Appalachian upbringing and education at Marshall for his success and is a devoted Marshall alum who has donated millions of dollars to the university and to support initiatives aimed at spurring economic growth in West Virginia.
 In October 2021, Smith was unanimously elected to the position of Marshall University President.
 He stepped into the role in January 2022 and was officially installed as Marshall’s 38th president in September 2022.

 Dedication Pamphlet of the Erickson Alumni Center.
 April 25th, 1992.
 Marshall University Special Collections.